 You can customize the look and feel of the app using different colors and themes, although some are in-app purchases.
 One interesting feature of What’s Up? is its catastrophe scale, which allows you to drag a slider left or right across the screen to help you visually see how serious your issues are or feel at the time.

-What’s Up was a smaller CBT app and this made it very easy to find everything quickly.
+What’s Up is a relatively small CBT app and this made it very easy to find everything quickly.
 If used daily, it could become boring if no new content is added, but overall it is a good app for teens or those new to CBT skills.

 What’s Up?
 A Mental Health App | |||||||||||||||